ceyhunetiz/DSA210-Term-Project/README.md

 - **Take into account the external data:** Examine your sleep quality, stress levels, and weather data to see the correlation between phone use and physical activity.
 - **Develop a Model:** Develop a model using python to uncover trends and predict the effects of screen time on exercise.

+## Research Questions
+- ** What is the correlation between screen time and daily physical activity levels?
+- ** Do external factors such as hours of sleep and class hours moderate the relationship between screen time and physical activity?
+- **How do environmental factors (e.g., weather conditions) influence screen time and physical activity behavior?
+- **Can a predictive model effectively forecast physical activity levels based on screen time patterns and other external factors?

 ## Dataset
 - **Iphone Data:** Data from the screen time tab in my personal iphone
 - **Apple Health:** Daily logs of heart rate measures, step count, workouts, time in daylight